rpglab/rpglab.github.io/people/_posts/2018-09-01-Xingpeng-Li.md

 alumni:
 ---

-Dr. Xingpeng Li is an <a class="off" href="https://www.ece.uh.edu/faculty/li" target="_blank">Assistant Professor</a> with the <a class="off" href="https://www.ece.uh.edu/" target="_blank">Department of Electrical and Computer Engineering</a> at the
+Dr. Xingpeng Li is an <a class="off" href="https://www.ece.uh.edu/faculty/li" target="_blank">Assistant Professor</a> with the <a class="off" href="https://www.ece.uh.edu/" target="_blank">Department of Electrical and Computer Engineering</a> at <a class="off" href="https://www.uh.edu/" target="_blank">University of Houston (UH)</a>, Houston, TX, USA.
+He is a Senior Member of IEEE.
-<a class="off" href="https://www.uh.edu/" target="_blank">University of Houston (UH)</a>, Houston, TX, USA.

 He is also the Associate Director of the Power electronics, Energy storage, Microgrids and Subsea Electrical Consortium <a class="off" href="https://pemses.ece.uh.edu/wp-content/uploads/2019/01/click-here-for-PEMSEC-scope.pdf" target="_blank">(PEMSEC)</a> at UH.

 ## Education